lassik/awesome-forth/README.md

 Resources and links for the Forth programming language

+> Forth is an imperative stack-based computer programming language and programming environment.

 ## Getting started

 I recommend trying GForth which is a cross platform forth compiler.
 It seemed to be the easiest version to install on OSX and can be installed with Homebrew.